kpassapk/blog/content/posts/recce.md

 We will store files using the noun (tasks), then one directory for each verb, and then example files.
 Let's define "group" to be`tasks/create`, `tasks/update` and so on.
 Each group will have many examples.
-Add the group to the tester struct, as well as a test case number to name the example files and a hostname to write in the test files.
+Add the group to the tester struct, as well as a test case number and name, and a hostname to write in the test files.

 ```